bioinfo-pf-curie/geniac/utils/docs/process.rst

    Container are built using CentOS 7 distribution.

+.. _process-easy-conda:

 Easy install with conda
 -----------------------

 `prerequisite`
 ++++++++++++++

+Of course, the tool has to be available in a conda channel.

 Edit the file ``conf/base.config`` and add for example ``rmarkdown = "conda-forge::r-markdown=0.8"`` in the section ``params.tools`` as follows: